KevinVandeputte-TM/utopia_edgeservice/README.md

 ## Description
 The application is a POC for a new explorative tool/game that helps students discovering different bachelor degree options.

 The application was created in `Unity` and is a 2D isometric game.
 The repo for the application can be found [here](https://github.com/KevinVandeputte-TM/utopia).
+Game statistics that are generated when playing the game can be consulted on a qlik sense dashboard.

 The application will send requests to the `edge-service` which will connect to 3 lower microservices `game-service`, `userservice` and `analytics-service` to request information which it then will process and combine into a single response to the user.
 Besides the `edge-service`, a service dedicated for collecting feedback will be operating independently as this is unrelated to the game itself.